EarthDollar/farmer/solidity/docs/frequently-asked-questions.rst

 Let us suppose that you need a contract to alert the outside world when something happens.
-The contract can fire an event, which can be listened to from web3 (inside geth or a web application).
+The contract can fire an event, which can be listened to from web3 (inside ged or a web application).
 The main advantage of events is that they are stored in a special way on the blockchain so that it is very easy to search for them.